 18. Go to English Bay beach

 English Bay Beach (often called First Beach) is the most popular beach right in the city – which is no surprise, it’s simply stunning!
-You can go for a swim, just enjoy the views, play volleyball, or even eat at one of the nearby restaurants (the Cactus Club is my personal fave!)
+You can go for a swim, just enjoy the views, play volleyball, or even eat at one of the nearby restaurants.

 English Bay is in the city so it’s easily accessible on foot, public transport, or even bicycle!
 In fact, if you plan on cycling the Stanley Park Sea Wall a short stop at English Bay Beach is a great place to start.

 If English Bay didn’t quite do it for you, consider heading to Kitsilano.
 Here, there is a larger beach (Kits Beach) is and it’s only a 10-minute drive from the city.